Guppy16/pico-dshot/README.md

 git submodule update --init lib/tinyusb
 ```

-Note that `TinyUSB` is required to use the uart on the pico for serial read and write.
+Note in the last line, we intialise `TinyUSB`, because it is required to use the uart on the pico for serial read and write.

 ## Running the Unit Tests